RafaelDeJongh/MyAnimeList-Modern-RDJ-Theme/README.md

 <pre>/*Designed by Rafael De Jongh*/
 @import url("//rafaeldejongh.github.io/MyAnimeList-Modern-RDJ-Theme/MAL-RDJ-Theme.css");
-License{/*Profile Liststyle created for MyAnimeList.com by Rafael De Jongh - https://github.com/RafaelDeJongh/MyAnimeList*/}</pre>
+License{/*Profile Liststyle created for MyAnimeList.com by Rafael De Jongh - https://github.com/RafaelDeJongh//MyAnimeList-Modern-RDJ-Theme*/}</pre>

-***If @import is disabled then you can also copy and paste the contents from https://rafaeldejongh.github.io/MyAnimeList-Modern-RDJ-Theme/MAL-RDJ-Theme.css into the Custom CSS Section.***
+***If @import is disabled then you can also copy the contents from [the main CSS file here](https://rafaeldejongh.github.io/MyAnimeList-Modern-RDJ-Theme/MAL-RDJ-Theme.css) and paste it into the Custom CSS Section.***

 ### This list is developed with the following List Settings: